aixigo/hal-http-client/docs/api/hal-http-client.md

 case there is no handler there either, this will be logged and the next returned promise will be rejected.

-Each handler receives to arguments: First the body of the response, already parsed from JSON string to a JavaScript object.
+Each handler receives to arguments: First, the body of the response (already parsed from a JSON string into a JavaScript object).
 The second argument is the plain response object as returned by the underlying `fetch` API.
 In case the entries of a list resource were fetched the arguments will be arrays, carrying the body and response objects of all list items.

+If the response cannot be parsed into valid JSON (for example, if the server returns an HTML error page which may often happen in case of a `4xx` or `5xx`), the status code will be kept, but the `result` object is set to `null`.
+In this case, interested handlers can still inspect the complete response for details.

 Handlers can then further follow relations of the provided body object by using the convenience methods [`#HalHttpClient.follow()`](#HalHttpClient.follow) or [`#HalHttpClient.followAll()`](#HalHttpClient.followAll), and returning the